AnnableLab/annablelab.github.io/pages/emhass.md

 - `sensor.sigen_plant_ess_rated_discharging_power`
 - `sensor.sigen_plant_max_active_power`

+Solcast by default only enables today and tomorrow solar forecast sensors, meaning at 11pm you'll only get 25 hours of forecasting.
+You will need to enable the solcast day 3 forecast sensor to always provide 2 full days of solar forecasting (and if you want longer horizons, you can enable up to 7 days and add them to the forecasts list within the script).

+- `sensor.solcast_pv_forecast_forecast_day_3`

-Create a new script from scratch (under Settings -> Automations & Scenes -> Scripts), switch to yaml mode and add the content below.
+Next, create a new script from scratch (under Settings -> Automations & Scenes -> Scripts), switch to yaml mode and add the content below.

 The critical variables to configure are at the very top.